midzer/beerbase/content/breweries/oskar-blues-grill-and-brew/mamas-little-yella-pils.md

 This tasteful reality Czech is the perfect antidote for the watered-down versions of pilsner clogging Americaâ€™s shelves.
 And Mamaâ€™s gentle hopping (about 35 IBUs) and low ABV (just 5.3%) mean weâ€™re finally honoring consumer requests for a delicious but less-challenging beer.
 (Hey, we like a good low-dose session beer, too.)
 Look for our Gold Metal Winner on US shelves in March.

-Sadly, the Feds rejected our â€œTake Two and Call Us in the Morningâ€ line on the can.
+Sadly, the Feds rejected our â€œTake Two and Call Us in the Morningâ€� line on the can.